 - Filter results by flags.

-- Delay between requests (NEW!)
+- Delay between requests

-- One or multiple proxies option (NEW!)
+- One or multiple proxies option.
+It can also search for free proxies (NEW!)

 If you have Pip installed on your system, you can use it to install the latest Dirhunt stable version: